xeniaodintsova/environmental-sound-classification/README.md

 This repository contains a description of my deep learning project on environmental sound classification using the ESC-50 dataset (https://github.com/karolpiczak/ESC-50).

 The project explores different audio representations and data augmentation strategies, and compares their impact on classification performance using convolutional neural networks (CNNs).
-The work was completed as part of an undergraduate machine learning mini-project (UCL PHAS0056 Practical Machine Learning for Physicists).

 ## Project Overview